 Repacking of valves under pressure is not a recommended practice.
-Prior to proceeding to change packing, it will be necessary to shut down the piping system, remove pressure and drain, and if necessary, allow cooling and/or decontaminating before working on the valve.
+This is dangerous and could result in serious injury even if the valve appears to be back-seated.
+Foreign matter may have accumulated on the back seat, or by accident the stem could be knocked off the back seat position, thereby allowing maintenance personnel to be exposed to potentially dangerous fluids, under pressure which could result in serious injury.
+Prior to proceeding to change packing, it will be necessary to shut down the piping system, remove pressure and drain, and if necessary, allow to cool and/or decontaminate before working on the valve.